-Most developers are using AI completely wrong.
-They treat it like a smarter Stack Overflow or a passive code generator.
-But here's the hard truth - if you're still copy-pasting code and manually updating your docs, you're doing it the old way.
-The game has changed.
-We've moved beyond simple 'coding assistants' to fully agentic development systems.
-It's not about typing faster; it's about orchestrating a digital team where specialized sub-agents handle the grunt work - from analysis to testing - so you can focus on architecture.
+An agentic development workflow is a software engineering system where specialized AI sub-agents autonomously handle testing, documentation, changelogs, and quality assurance alongside code generation.
+Most developers still use AI like a smarter Stack Overflow — copy-pasting code and manually updating docs.
+But we've moved beyond coding assistants to fully agentic development systems.
+It's not about typing faster; it's about orchestrating a digital team where specialized sub-agents handle the grunt work so you can focus entirely on architecture and problem-solving.

 The power of agentic workflows